• Facebook

 Trafalgar Falls

-These Falls directly east of Trafalgar village are one of the easiest-to reach natural attractions on the island.
+These Falls directly east of Trafalgar village are probably one of the easiest-to reach natural attractions on the island.
 The pair of falls (called Father & Mother Falls) are an impressive sight and one you shouldn’t miss while you’re in the area.
-With a bit of careful navigation, you can climb across the boulders to get closer a bit closer or take a swim in the pools below the falls.

 They are part of Dominica’s Ecotourism site-pass, which is 5$ (13.25 ECD) per day or 12$ (32.04 ECD) per week and allows you to visit as many sites as you manage in that time.
-If you don’t already have one, you can by it at the small visitor centre on the way to the falls.
+If you don’t already have one, you can buy it at the small visitor centre on the way to the falls.

 Note that the Falls are occasionally closed to anyone but Cruise Ship Visitors on some days.
 To avoid disappointment, you can pre-book your ticket here, which allows you to visit the Falls even as an independent traveler on those days.